 Why are ad-blockers necessary?

 Ad-blockers are very necessary to save your device and your data from getting misused.
-Here are the top reasons people use ad-blockers:
+Here are the top reasons people use best ad-blockers:

 - Free from interruptions: People use ad blockers because they feel that ads slow down the browsing process and give them a poor user experience.
 Some add such as pop-ups, banners, and animated ads that load slowly and occupy most of the browser page.